anttiranta/feeds-reader-java/README.md

 # Java Spring Boot task: feeds reader application

-This is a demo application which I did to refresh my memory with Java and to learn Spring Boot and new Java features that came after version 8.
+This is a demo application/job apply task which I did to refresh my memory with Java and to learn new Java features that came after version 8.

 Task is to create a Java application that is a feeds reader.
 The app can read feed from multiple sources and store them to database.
 Sample feeds http://www.feedforall.com/sample-feeds.htm.